mozilla/DeepSpeech/doc/Decoder.rst

 External scorer
 ^^^^^^^^^^^^^^^

-DeepSpeech clients support OPTIONAL use of an external language model to improve the accuracy of the predicted transcripts.
+Mozilla Voice STT clients support OPTIONAL use of an external language model to improve the accuracy of the predicted transcripts.
 In the code, command line parameters, and documentation, this is referred to as a "scorer".
 The scorer is used to compute the likelihood (also called a score, hence the name "scorer") of sequences of words or characters in the output, to guide the decoder towards more likely results.
 This improves accuracy significantly.

 The use of an external scorer is fully optional.
-When an external scorer is not specified, DeepSpeech still uses a beam search decoding algorithm, but without any outside scoring.
+When an external scorer is not specified, Mozilla Voice STT still uses a beam search decoding algorithm, but without any outside scoring.

-Currently, the DeepSpeech external scorer is implemented with `KenLM <https://kheafield.com/code/kenlm/>`_, plus some tooling to package the necessary files and metadata into a single ``.scorer`` package.
+Currently, the Mozilla Voice STT external scorer is implemented with `KenLM <https://kheafield.com/code/kenlm/>`_, plus some tooling to package the necessary files and metadata into a single ``.scorer`` package.
 The tooling lives in ``data/lm/``.
 The scripts included in ``data/lm/`` can be used and modified to build your own language model based on your particular use case or language.
 See :ref:`scorer-scripts` for more details on how to reproduce our scorer file as well as create your own.

-The scripts are geared towards replicating the language model files we release as part of `DeepSpeech model releases <https://github.com/mozilla/DeepSpeech/releases/latest>`_, but modifying them to use different datasets or language model construction parameters should be simple.
+The scripts are geared towards replicating the language model files we release as part of `Mozilla Voice STT model releases <https://github.com/mozilla/DeepSpeech/releases/latest>`_, but modifying them to use different datasets or language model construction parameters should be simple.

 Decoding modes
 ^^^^^^^^^^^^^^

-DeepSpeech currently supports two modes of operation with significant differences at both training and decoding time.
+Mozilla Voice STT currently supports two modes of operation with significant differences at both training and decoding time.
 Note that Bytes output mode is experimental and has not been tested for languages other than Chinese Mandarin.

 Default mode (alphabet based)